Artico Guide to Jewellery Allergies

 Colour.
 Compared with 9K pieces, 18K jewellery tends to have a richer colour.

 Due to the high proportion of nickel in 9K gold, it’s not recommended for allergy sufferers.
-Artico has no 9K gold products but if we do start to supply gold chains is a good idea to check their grade with the customers first.
+Artico has very few 9K gold products and these are clearly labelled.

 Artico does not carry any white gold jewellery.
 White gold gets its colour from alloying pure gold with nickel or palladium.
 If it is alloyed with palladium it will be safe from allergens.
 If it’s been alloyed with nickel this may cause an allergic reaction.
 Since nickel is a white metal and a hardener, it is often the metal of choice to give white gold the ‘white shine’.

 Niobium is 99.99% pure.
 It does not react to skin chemistry and will never corrode or tarnish.
 It is the safest metal for allergy sufferers to wear.
 It is used for surgical implants.
 From a jeweller’s point of view Niobium is ideal because it can be easily shaped, is as strong as steel, and has a natural shine.
-It can be anodized to be a rainbow of colors.
+It can be anodised to give a rainbow of colours.